Top Republicans mark Jan. 6 with silence, deflection

 Other potential 2024 candidates, meanwhile, stayed conspicuously silent, underscoring the complicated calculus they face in a party in which Trump remains very much in charge, with the support of wide swaths of the primary-voting electorate.

 Former Vice President Mike Pence — who fled for his life on Jan.
-6 as rioters broke into the Capitol, chanting “Hang Mike Pence!” — did not release a statement marking the occasion.
+6 as rioters broke into the Capitol, chanting “Hang Mike Pence!” — did not not release a statement marking the occasion.

 Pence has said that he and the former president will likely never “see eye to eye” on the events of Jan.
 6 and has defended his role that day in rejecting Trump’s demands that he overturn the election results — something he did not have the power to do.
 At the same time, he has accused the media of reporting on the attack to “demean” Trump’s supporters and to “distract from the Biden administration’s failed agenda,” as he said on Fox News in October.